Shavar Thomas: Portmore United

 In August 2017, Thomas was named coach of Portmore United F.C. of the Red Stripe Premier League.
 Thomas's first season leading Portmore was a great success finishing first in the table, 15 points clear of second place Arnett Gardens.
 After two successive runners-up finishes in prior seasons, Thomas's Portmore won the final, beating Waterhouse F.C. in penalties, earning the club's sixth title overall, and first since 2012.

 Thomas's Portmore saw continued success during the 2018–19 season, finishing top of the table and winning the final for the club's seventh title and Thomas's second.

 The 2017-18 title earned Portmore qualification to the 2019 Caribbean Club Championship.
 Going undefeated through the tournament, Thomas's Portmore secured the 2019 Caribbean Club Championship, earning the club's second title from the competition, and first since 2005.

 Turks and Caicos

 Thomas left Portmore at the conclusion of the 2019 season of competition to join coaching staff in Turks and Caicos Islands Football Association.

 FC Cincinnati 2

 In 2022, Thomas joined FC Cincinnati 2 as an assistant coach.

+Connecticut United

+On December 23, 2025, Thomas joined Connecticut United as a coach for the team.